Deck building topics for durable deck construction:

 Deck Permits and setbacks:

-The first step of building a deck in Canada should be staying on the right side of the law.
+The first step of building a deck in Canada or North America should be staying on the right side of the law.
 Find out where exactly your property line is so you know you meet the necessary setbacks.
-Depending on how meticulous your municipality is, you may need a permit and you may need to show drawings to get one.
+Depending on how meticulous your municipality or state is, you may need a permit and you may need to show drawings to get one.
 This is why you should first learn what the local setbacks and permit requirements are so you don't waste your time coming up with plans and applying for a permit that would be instantly refused.
-So the first step is to call your municipality to see what the limitations are and what they will require from you.
+So the first step is to call your local authority or town hall to see what the limitations are and what they will require from you.

 Deck Foundations, our top tips: